twiddlingbits/twr-wasm/examples/readme.md

 # package.json
 The 'alias' entry in package.json is only needed if using the bundler and tiny-wasm-module is not installed in a node_modules folder (as is the case with these examples), and if tsconfig.json is not used (the maze and fft examples use tsconfig.json)

-# tiny-wasm-runtime Import Resolution
+# twr-wasm Import Resolution
 This section covers path resolution for statements like this:
 ~~~
-import {twrWasmModule} from "tiny-wasm-runtime";
+import {twrWasmModule} from "twr-wasm";
 ~~~

 ## import path resolution by the browser
 This section apples to executing your javascript without first "bundling" it.
 Either from the filesystem directly in a browser or using a web server.

-In order for the browser to locate the tiny-wasm-runtime path when import is used,  you can add code like this to your HTML prior to the import.
+In order for the browser to locate the twr-wasm path when import is used,  you can add code like this to your HTML prior to the import.
 You should make sure the paths are correct.
 ~~~
 <script type="importmap">
     {
         "imports": {
-        "tiny-wasm-runtime": "../../lib-js/index.js"
+        "twr-wasm": "../../lib-js/index.js"
         }
     }
 </script>
 ~~~

 ## VS Code and tsc resolution
 VS Code Intellisense and the typescript compiler need to find modules.
-If tiny-wasm-runtime is installed using npm into a node_modules folder, this is probably automatic.
+If twr-wasm is installed using npm into a node_modules folder, this is probably automatic.
 But in these examples, I don't do that, and so, I added a line to the tsconfig.json as follows (this example assumes the tsconfig.json is in a examples/example folder)
 ~~~
 "paths": {
-   "tiny-wasm-runtime": ["./../../lib-js/index"]
+   "twr-wasm": ["./../../lib-js/index"]
 }
 ~~~

 ## Using the Parcel v2 bundler
 If you are using a bundler, you don't need to add a \<script type="importmap"> tag.
-However, you will need to do one of the following in order for the bundler to find tiny-wasm-runtime.
+However, you will need to do one of the following in order for the bundler to find twr-wasm.

-1. If tiny-wasm-runtime has been installed with npm install, the bundler will find the node_modules folder
+1. If twr-wasm has been installed with npm install, the bundler will find the node_modules folder
 2. Alternately, If all your scripts are in Typescript, enter paths into tsconfig.json as above
 3. Alternately, use alias option in package.json as in the helloworld example
 ~~~
      "alias": {
-          "tiny-wasm-runtime": "../../lib-js/index.js"
+          "twr-wasm": "../../lib-js/index.js"
      },
 ~~~